 This section presents an overview of the RUS services you can access via this portal.
 Basic information presents how to register, and how to start using the RUS services.
 Further information can be found in the RUS Offer menu, and a manual accessible from the Getting started section provides more detailed information for each service.

 To access the RUS services, a user must first create a Copernicus Single Sign On (SSO) account.
 The SSO account credentials will be used to login to the RUS platform.
 Creating a Copernicus SSO account is quick and simple.
-You can do it accessing the registration page from the “Login” menu available on the upper-right side of the RUS portal (Figure 1).
+You can do it accessing the registration page from the “Login” menu available on the upper-right side of the RUS portal.
+You will be then invite to fill in the form shown below.
 Once your Copernicus SSO account is created, log-in to the RUS platform via the same “Login” menu of the RUS portal.

 Request opening of a service (to access a cloud-computing environment)